-The fiscal year 2013 expenditure budget for TRVA was \$2 million.
-Actual expenses for the year were \$1.3 million.
-The budget for 2013 only includes project management type expenditures.
-Costs related to land acquisition (i.e. relocation, demolition and environmental testing) were not included in the budget due to these costs being reallocated to TRWD since that is where land costs are recorded.
+The fiscal year 2014 program management budget for TRVA was \$1.9 million.
+Actual expenses for the year were \$1.5 million.
+Costs related to land acquisition (i.e. relocation, demolition and environmental testing) are included in the overall project budget, not in the program management budget.
 This budget and related actuals are reviewed at the monthly TRVA board meetings.

-The budget for the fiscal year 2014 expenditures is \$1.9 million.
+The program management budget for the fiscal year 2015 expenditures is \$1.9 million.
 The majority of the expenditures are for consulting which makes up \$1.4 million of the balance.